beibitech/beibitech_cn/exampleSite/content/english/pages/privacy-policy.md

 # _Downloading our games_

-Our games can be downloaded via the [App Store](https://www.apple.com/legal/privacy/en-ww/), the [Google Play Store](https://policies.google.com/privacy?hl=en), [Steam](https://store.steampowered.com/privacy_agreement/english/?l=english), [GOG](https://support.gog.com/hc/en-us/articles/212632109-Privacy-Policy?_ga=2.195370924.1854653133.1629904412-1058183345.1629904412&product=gog)and [Itch.io](https://itch.io/docs/legal/privacy-policy).
-We have no influence on which personal data is processed by these providers and for what purpose they use your information.
+Our games can be downloaded via the [App Store](https://www.apple.com/legal/privacy/en-ww/).
+We have no influence on which personal data is processed by the provider and for what purpose they use your information.
 Therefore, we recommend that you read the relevant privacy statement of the provider in question.

 # _In-app purchase_

-In some of our games you can do in-app purchases.
+In our games you can do in-app purchases.
 The in-app purchases are handled by the digital distribution service via which you downloaded our game.
-This may be the [App Store](https://www.apple.com/legal/privacy/en-ww/), the [Google Play](https://policies.google.com/privacy?hl=en)[Store](https://policies.google.com/privacy?hl=en), [Steam](https://store.steampowered.com/privacy_agreement/english/?l=english), [GOG](https://support.gog.com/hc/en-us/articles/212632109-Privacy-Policy?_ga=2.195370924.1854653133.1629904412-1058183345.1629904412&product=gog)or [Itch.io](https://itch.io/docs/legal/privacy-policy)We have no influence on which personal data is processed by these providers and for what purpose they use your information.
+This may be the [App Store](https://www.apple.com/legal/privacy/en-ww/).
+We have no influence on which personal data is processed by the provider and for what purpose they use your information.
 Therefore, we recommend that you read the privacy statement of the digital distribution service in question.

 # _Rating the game and writing a review_

-Within some of our games, you have the possibility to rate the game or write a review.
+Within our games, you have the possibility to rate the game or write a review.
 Your review will be shown by the digital distribution service, via which you downloaded the game.
-Again, we have no influence on which personal data is processed by these providers and for what purpose they use your information.
+Again, we have no influence on which personal data is processed by the provider and for what purpose they use your information.
 Therefore, we recommend you read the relevant privacy statement as mentioned above.

-# _Contest_

-You can choose to take part in one of our contests.

-For this purpose, we process the following personal data:

-- Name
-- E-mail address
-- Address

-We need this information in order to be able to send you your price, when you win the contest and to perform the contract with you to this end.
-We store this information until the price has been sent to you.

 # Providing data to third parties